Conosco-org/GcetBlog/README.md

-# GCET Blog
+# GCET Tech Blog

-A modern, full-stack blog platform built for Geethanjali College of Engineering and Technology with Next.js 15, Payload CMS, and MongoDB.
+A modern, full-stack blog platform built for Government College of Engineering and Textile Technology, Berhampore with Next.js 15, Payload CMS, and MongoDB.

 ## 📖 Documentation